Farm Partnerships | Their importance & how to avoid disputes Skip to content

 Focusing here on family farms, it is important to have a short but flexible agreement in place to reflect the long-term interests of the farming family and document how the business is to be passed on through the generations.
 It is highly likely that the document will be formalising an existing informal partnership.

-Unlike a limited company or a limited liability partnership, there is no separate legal entity to a partnership and partners can be bound by what other partners do which is just one of the many reasons that a partnership agreement is the best option.
+Unlike a limited company or a limited liability partnership, there is no separate legal entity to a partnership, and partners can be bound by what other partners do.
+This is just one of the many reasons that a formal partnership agreement is the best option.

-Farm partnerships have to deal with a number of unique issues, such as the treatment of valuable assets, land ownership and succession planning.
+Farm partnerships have to deal with a number of specific issues, such as the treatment of valuable assets, land ownership and succession planning.

 Potential farm partnership issues to be considered